-- The proposal will create no overshadowing of surrounding residential property. - The proposal will result in a minor increase in students or staff of around 3% (approx. 34) from the previous 12 months period. - There will be no changes to access and traffic arrangements.
+The proposal will create no overshadowing of surrounding residential property.

+- The proposal will result in a minor increase in students or staff of well less than 10% from the previous 12 months period and less than 50 students overall. - There will be no changes to access and traffic arrangements.
 The proposal is not a significant traffic generating development.